afpeluso/morse-code-pi/README.md

 This uses the Pi's GPIO.PWM (Pulse Width Modulation) with frequency and duty cycle settable in the config file.

-For some reason, at the moment, it's not entirely reliable.
-But this may be due to multiple start signals on bouncy input or something.

 ## Running This Project

 ### Software Requirements